jikkinikki/endless_swarm/README.md

-## Clarifying some of the folders:
+## Clarifying some of the folders in src/js:

 - **AIMover** – Contains code for moving different entities
 - **Missions** – Contains missions and quests (experimental)